nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="cors-header-support"></a> CORS Header support

 The CORS headers are supported on search endpoints.
 Check [CORS Documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) for an explanation of CORS headers.
 Custom CORS request headers supported are Echo-Token and Client-Id.
-Custom response headers supported are CMR-Hits and CMR-Request-Id.
+Custom response headers supported are CMR-Hits, CMR-Request-Id, and CMR-Scroll-Id.

 #### <a name="query-parameters"></a> Query Parameters